 That being noted let’s begin having a look at understanding the more prominent aspects of trauma.

-It has a severe negative impact on one’s life and can result in feeling a loss of safety and trust in other people.
-Trauma is known to trigger the fight/flight/freeze response in our brains.
+It can have a severe negative impact on one’s life and can result in feeling a loss of safety and trust in other people.

-There are generally 3 levels to trauma:
+We generally recognise 3 levels of trauma:

-There are multiple events that could be considered distressing enough to lead to acute trauma response.
-In general, though there is primary and secondary trauma, these can then be seen to branch out into further mental health issues.
+There are many events that could be considered distressing enough to lead to acute trauma response.

 (Bancroft, Allen, Green, & Feuerle, 2015)